What is scleroderma?

 Treatment will depend on your symptoms, age, and general health.
 Treatment may include:

-- Nonsteroidal anti-inflammatory medicines or corticosteroids to relieve pain
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) or corticosteroids to ease pain

-- Penicillamine can slow the skin thickening process and delay damage to internal organs
+- Penicillamine to slow the skin thickening process and delay damage to internal organs

 - Immunosuppressive medicines, such as methotrexate

-- Treatment of specific symptoms, such as heartburn and Raynaud’s phenomenon
+- Treatment of certain symptoms, such as heartburn and Raynaud’s phenomenon

 - Physical therapy and exercise to maintain muscle strength